Methuen Amputation Lawyers

 After an accident with a negligent individual, you may be covered under that party’s liability insurance policy.
 This applies to both injuries sustained on someone else’s property, such as an apartment building or retail store, and a vehicle collision.
 These policies often cover “great bodily harm,” which the loss of a limb would definitely be covered under.
 Liability insurance policies allow victims of traumatic injuries to file personal injury claims in order to cover the costs related to the injury.
 These costs are often divided up into two different categories: economic and non-economic damages.

 Economic damages will involve anything that has a financial cost associated with it, including past and future medical bills, lost wages, a change in a career, therapy, prosthetics, medical equipment, and rehabilitation.
 In contrast, non-economic damages cover anything that does not have a financial cost, including pain and suffering, emotional trauma, and permanent disabilities.
-Both types of damages are available in an amputation case, but to ensure that the at-fault insurance provides proper coverage for your injuries, you need the legal aid of a skilled attorney.
+Both types of damages are available in an amputation case, but to ensure that the at-fault insurance provides proper coverage for your injuries, you need the legal aid of a skilled Burlington amputation lawyer.

 At DiBella Law Offices, P.C., our Burlington personal injury attorneys are aggressive advocates for our clients and their right to compensation.
 If you lost a limb due to the negligence of someone else, you do not deserve to be saddled with medical bills and the difficulties of pursuing a claim.
 Instead, let us review your case and actively pursue compensation on your behalf.
 Call us at (781) 262-3338 to learn what options are available to you.